mpaperno/MSFSTouchPortalPlugin/README.md

 * Connects to local or remote simulators with SimConnect.
 * Allows getting data variables from simulator at regular intervals, such as flight instruments, control surfaces, or switch states.
 * Allows triggering any interactive aircraft event via a Touch Portal Action, such as setting switches, adjusting control surfaces, radio frequencies, and so on.
+* NEW: Use Touch Portal "Sliders" to control a value within any range, and/or provide visual feedback to simulator variable changes
+  (eg. a throttle slider can both control the sim throttle and show the actual position when the throttle is moved with mouse/joystick/keyboard).
 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
 * Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
 * Allows simultaneous usage from multiple networked Touch Portal devices.